Media and Internet Concentration in Canada Report 1984 – 2015

 All sectors of the platform media industries are highly concentrated or at the high-end of the moderately concentrated scale, although Internet Access continues to be a partial exception.
 This has long been the case, although with important exceptions, past and present.

-Sources: see the “CR & HHI” sheet in the Google Docs Workbook + individual sheets for each sector.
+Sources: see the “CR & HHI” sheet in the CMCRP Workbook + individual sheets for each sector.

 CR4 and HHI measures for wireline telecoms scores fell in the late-1990s as competition gained traction, sped along by the introduction of long distance competition in 1992 and local telephone competition five years after that.
 Concentration in this sector reached its lowest levels ever between 2000 and 2004 as a result before the effects of the dot.com bubble collapse wiped out many of the new rivals with it (CRTC, 2002, p.
 21).

-Some recent studies argue “that there is not a competition problem in mobile wireless services in Canada” (see here, here, here).
+In recent years, a number of studies have argued “that there is not a competition problem in mobile wireless services in Canada” (see here, here, here).
 They also claim that, relative to international standards, concentration levels in mobile wireless services in Canada are at the low end of the range, and have fallen in recent years.
 The Canadian market is actually competitive and becoming more so, they claim.

 The initial years were rocky for most of the new entrants.
 A challenge to Wind’s ownership was mounted by the CRTC in 2008/9 upon petition by Shaw and Telus; the Commission determined that Wind did not meet the foreign ownership criteria, creating uncertainty for the company’s future (Klass, 2015, pp. 74-76).
 The CRTC’s decision was overturned by the Conservative Cabinet in 2009, with the net effect being a major delay for the young wireless competitor.
-By the end of 2014, Wind had around 800,000 subscribers, and has recently received much needed investment from American sources, made possible by a 2012 amendment to the Telecommunications Act allowing small telecommunications companies to be completely foreign-owned.
+While this decision was also challenged, the issue became moot with a change to the legislated foreign ownership restrictions in 2012, which amounted to another prong in the Conservatives’ campaign to increase the competitiveness of telecommunications markets across the land.
+By the end of 2015, Wind had around 940,000 subscribers, a figure which was revealed when Shaw announced plans to acquire the “new entrant” provider.
+The transaction was completed in the first quarter of 2016, a development which marks a qualitative shift in the wireless market with what we believe are some very important implications.

 Other new entrants have not fared well.
 Public Mobile failed in 2013, and was acquired by Telus.
-Similarly, Mobilicity was acquired by Rogers in 2015 following nearly two years spent under creditor protection.
+Similarly, Mobilicity was acquired by Rogers in 2015 following nearly two years spent under creditor protection, and Rogers is presently in the early stages of phasing out the brand, moving its subscribers over to its Chatr flanker brand.

-Videotron, by contrast, appears to have fared quite well; it has struck network sharing agreements with Rogers in its home province of Québec, and in 2014 it purchased licenses for the desirable 700MHz spectrum in BC, Alberta, and Ontario, fuelling speculation that the company was preparing for a national expansion.
+Videotron, by contrast, appears to have fared quite well; by year end 2015, it had approximately 768,000 mobile subscribers in its operating territory of Québec and the National Capital Region.
+It has also struck network sharing agreements with Rogers in Québec, and in 2014 it purchased licenses for the desirable 700MHz spectrum in BC, Alberta, and Ontario, fuelling speculation that the company was preparing for a national expansion.
 Although Videotron has since announced that it has no such plans, its market share within Québec continues to rise, suggesting that it has found a viable space in the wireless business.

-Moreover, national measures of concentration understate conditions in specific provinces, regions and cities.
-The least concentrated market in Canada is in Quebec, where Bell (33.8% share of revenues), Rogers, (29.7%), Telus (29.7%) face challenge not only between themselves but from Videotron as well.
-Videotron’s share of the Quebec market grew to 6.9% last year — up from 6.3% a year earlier.
+Moreover, national measures of concentration understate conditions in specific provinces, regions and cities, while overstating conditions in others.
+The least concentrated market in Canada is in Quebec, where Bell (31.9% share of revenues), Rogers, (28.8%), Telus (28.8%) face challenge not only between themselves but from Videotron as well.
+Videotron’s share of the Quebec market grew to 10.5% of revenues last year according to the CMCRP’s data, and 13% of subscribers according to the CRTC.
 Compared to Ontario, Alberta, and BC, the competitive scene in Quebec appears to have resulted in price relief for certain service tiers — between 15 and 30% for high-usage plans, according to providers’ online sites — although it is worth noting that entry-level tiers across the provinces just mentioned remain similarly priced.
-Eastlink launched its own mobile wireless service in the Maritime Provinces in 2013 but it is still too early to see the results — an outcome made all the more difficult by the company’s tight-fisted approach to the public release of information.
+Eastlink launched its own mobile wireless service in the Maritime Provinces in 2013, and expanded to a handful of towns and cities in Northern Ontario during summer 2016, but it is still too early to see the results — an outcome made all the more difficult by the company’s tight-fisted approach to the public release of information.

-In Quebec, the top two wireless companies had a combined market share of 63.4% — the lowest in the country by a large margin.
-The figures were in the 73-77% range in Alberta, Ontario and British Columbia in contrast, and much higher yet in Saskatchewan (81%), New Brunswick (83%), Manitoba (84%), Nova Scotia (86%), PEI (88%) and finally Newfoundland, Labrador and the Far North (99%) (CRTC, 2015).
-The geography of competition is limited.
+In Quebec, the top two wireless companies had a combined subscriber market share of 59% — the lowest in the country by a large margin.
+The figures were in the 77-79% range in Alberta, Ontario and British Columbia in contrast, and much higher yet in Saskatchewan (81%), New Brunswick (83%), Manitoba (85%), Nova Scotia (87%), PEI (88%) and finally Newfoundland, Labrador and the Far North (99%) (CRTC, 2016).
+These figures, however, do not reflect the impact of Wind, which for unknown reasons has been excluded from the CRTC’s public data on province-level subscriber marketshare (CRTC CMR 2016, Table 5.5.8).
+In a nutshell, at the provincial level the data show that there tends to be one or two firms in a dominant position, with a third and/or fourth runner up trailing far behind.
+In other words, the geography of competition is limited.

 That being said, communications markets do not always neatly conform to economic metrics.
 An example of this can be found by examining the mobile wireless markets in Manitoba and Saskatchewan.
-Each of those provinces’ wireless markets are dominated by the incumbent local exchange carriers (ILECs), MTS and Sasktel, who controlled 50% and 66% of total subscribers in their respective territories at the end of 2014 (see unpublished CRTC data here).
+Each of those provinces’ wireless markets are dominated by the incumbent local exchange carriers (ILECs), MTS and Sasktel, who controlled 49% and 66% of total subscribers in their respective territories at the end of 2015.
 Although Sasktel and MTS are the two most dominant wireless providers by provincial market share, the competitive situation in the prairies evinces lower prices and a greater degree of choice amongst service offerings than found elsewhere in Canada, not just from the ILECs but from the competing national carriers as well.

-For instance, both Sasktel and MTS offer mobile plans that include unlimited voice calling and unlimited mobile broadband usage on their province-wide networks, whereas ‘unlimited data’ is not to be found elsewhere in Canada, save within Wind Mobile’s footprint, which is largely limited to urban areas and does not yet feature LTE speeds.
-Additionally, the national carriers offer prairie customers plans that are similar to those popular in other provinces, but at deep discounts.
+For instance, both Sasktel and MTS offer mobile plans that include unlimited voice calling and unlimited mobile broadband usage on their province-wide networks, whereas ‘unlimited data’ is not to be found elsewhere in Canada, save within Wind Mobile’s footprint, which is largely limited to urban areas and still does not feature LTE speeds.
+Additionally, the national carriers have responded by offering prairie customers plans that feature much larger data buckets than those available at similar price points in other provinces (i.e. deep discounts), as Peter Nowak recently observed.
 Although CR4 scores are broadly similar across provinces, and HHI scores all fall within the “highly concentrated” range, competitive dynamics nevertheless differ from place to place, and understanding the facts behind the figures often benefits from this kind of analysis.

 The limits to competition are also illustrated by the fact that two of the new entrants have failed: Public Mobile and Mobilicity.
 Public Mobile was acquired by Telus in 2013 and shut-down the next year.
-Mobilicity was taken over by Rogers this year and then dismantled in a complex series of spectrum exchanges, much to Wind’s benefit, which picked up additional spectrum in Manitoba before selling it on to MTS.
+Mobilicity was taken over by Rogers last year and then dismantled in a complex series of spectrum exchanges, much to Wind’s — and ultimately Shaw’s — benefit, which picked up additional spectrum at set-aside prices in Manitoba before selling it on to MTS.

-The demise of Public Mobile and Mobilicity have largely redounded to the benefit of Wind and Videotron, which both saw their share of the ‘national mobile wireless market’ rise from 1% to 1.3%, respectively, or a combined 2.6% in total.
+The demise of Public Mobile and Mobilicity have largely redounded to the benefit of Wind and Videotron, which together saw their share of the ‘national mobile wireless market’ rise to 4%.
 Whatever gains have been had in the past few years are still far off the high-water mark of the late 1990s when two new rivals, Clearnet and Microcell, garnered 13% of the market between themselves before being taken over by Telus and Rogers in 2000 and 2004, respectively.
 Plus ça change, plus c’est la meme chose, as Daniel Paré has observed.

 - there has been very little change in retail market shares (either by revenue or by number of subscribers) in Canada in the past five years, despite entry into the market by several wireless carriers (para 35);